gcadau/Electronic-Components-AI-Detection/READ_ME.md

 # Test

-Script python to train the model.
+Script python to make predictions based on the model.

 ## Installation